80 results found

 Eaton J, Terris-Prestholt F, Cambiano V, et al., Optimizing HIV testing services in sub-Saharan Africa: Cost and performance of verification testing with HIV self-tests and tests for triage, Journal of the International AIDS Society, ISSN: 1758-2652

-Olney JJ, Eaton JW, Braitstein P, et al., 2019, Response to Questionable assumptions mar modelling of Kenya home-based testing campaigns - a comment on "Optimal timing of HIV home-based counselling and testing rounds in Western Kenya" (Olney et al. 2018)., J Int AIDS Soc, Vol: 22
+Olney JJ, Eaton JW, Braitstein P, et al., 2019, Response to questionable assumptions mar modelling of Kenya home-based testing campaigns - a comment on "Optimal timing of HIV home-based counselling and testing rounds in Western Kenya" (Olney et al. 2018), Journal of the International AIDS Society, Vol: 22, ISSN: 1758-2652

 Eaton J, Grebe E, Welte A, et al., 2018, Prevalence and Incidence Calculator (UNAIDS RG)